-In 2023, Sirianni directed the Eagles to an 11-6 record and a playoff bid, signaling the first time the team captured 11-plus wins in back-to-back seasons since 2003-04.
-Philadelphia ranked among the top 10 in scoring (seventh, 25.5 ppg), total yards (eighth, 354.4 ypg), rushing yards (eighth, 128.8 ypg), third-down conversions (third, team-record 48.0 pct.), and red zone touchdown efficiency (ninth, 60.0 pct.).
-Jalen Hurts established franchise records in both total yards (4,463) and total touchdowns (38) while also tying for the most rushing scores (15) by a quarterback in NFL history.
+In 2023, Sirianni directed Philadelphia to an 11-6 record and a playoff bid, with the Eagles ranking among the league's top 10 in scoring (seventh, 25.5 ppg), total yards (eighth, 354.4 ypg), rushing yards (eighth, 128.8 ypg), third-down conversion rate (third, team-record 48.0 pct.) and red zone efficiency (ninth, 60.0 pct.).
+Hurts established franchise records in both total yards (4,463) and total touchdowns (38) while also tying for the most rushing scores (15) ever by an NFL quarterback.
 A.J.
-Brown finished with the most catches (106) ever by an Eagles wide receiver and set an NFL record with six straight games of at least 125 receiving yards.
+Brown finished with the most receptions (106) ever by an Eagles wide receiver and set an NFL record by posting at least 125 receiving yards in six consecutive games.

-Under Sirianni's guidance in 2022, Philadelphia cemented a number of other single-season team records, including points (477), total touchdowns (59), scrimmage touchdowns (57), rushing touchdowns (32, tied for fourth in NFL history), first downs (385), red zone touchdown efficiency (67.8 pct.), as well as defensive sacks (70, tied for third in NFL history).
-The Eagles also finished among the top three teams in both total offense (third, 389.1 ypg) and defense (second, 301.5 ypg) for the first time since the 1970 merger.
+Guiding Philadelphia to a Super Bowl LVII appearance, Sirianni helped the team win 14 regular-season games for the first time in history in 2022.
+Furthermore, the Eagles developed franchise records in points (477), total touchdowns (59), scrimmage touchdowns (57), rushing touchdowns (32, tied for fourth in NFL history), first downs (385), red zone efficiency (67.8 pct.) as well as defensive sacks (70, tied for third in NFL history).
+The club also finished among the top three teams in total offense (third, 389.1 ypg) and total defense (second, 301.5 ypg) for the first time since the 1970 merger.

-Sirianni helped many players accomplish prominent showings in 2022, including Hurts, who finished as the Associated Press NFL MVP runner-up after tying a then-team record with 35 total touchdowns and logging a career-high 101.5 passer rating, and Brown, who broke a 38-year franchise record with 1,496 receiving yards.
+Sirianni helped many players have prominent showings in 2022, including Hurts, who finished as the AP NFL MVP runner-up after totaling 35 touchdowns with a 101.5 passer rating, and Brown, who broke a 38-year franchise record with 1,496 receiving yards.
 Philadelphia also became the first club to feature four different players with 10-plus sacks in the same year.

-In 2021, Sirianni's debut season as a head coach elicited a 9-8 record and postseason appearance, with the Eagles capturing seven of the last 10 regular-season games to clinch a spot in the playoffs.
-In total, Philadelphia rushed for a team-record 2,715 yards and allowed only 16 giveaways, which marked the franchise's fewest in a season in over 30 years.
-The Eagles had the second-most defensive touchdowns (five) in the league as well.
+In 2021, Sirianni's debut season as a head coach elicited a 9-8 record and postseason berth, with the Eagles capturing seven of the last 10 regular-season games to clinch a spot in the playoffs.
+The team ranked first in the NFL in rushing yards (2,715) and rushing touchdowns (25) and tallied the second-most defensive touchdowns (five) in the league.

 Prior to arriving in Philadelphia, Sirianni spent three years (2018-20) as the Indianapolis Colts' offensive coordinator.
-In that span, the Colts ranked sixth in third-down conversion rate (43.4 pct.), seventh in red zone touchdown efficiency (63.9 pct.), and eighth in points per game (25.9).
-Indianapolis also surrendered the second-fewest sacks (71) in the league.
+In that span, the Colts ranked sixth in third-down conversion rate (43.4 pct.), seventh in red zone efficiency (63.9 pct.), and eighth in points per game (25.9).
+Indianapolis' offense also surrendered the second-fewest sacks (71) during that stretch.

 Before he joined Indianapolis, Sirianni was a member of the Los Angeles/San Diego Chargers' staff for five years (2013-17), including two seasons as the wide receivers coach (2016-17).
 In 2017, he assisted the top-ranked passing offense (276.9 ypg), which featured a career year from Keenan Allen, who was selected as the AP NFL Comeback Player of the Year after ranking third in receiving yards (career-high 1,393) that season.